-As a parent, you are expected to demonstrate full responsibility over your teenage child as he/she learns to drive.
+As a parent, you are expected to demonstrate full responsibility for your teenage child as he/she learns to drive.
 The process of providing driving lessons to your kid can be overwhelming at best and frustrating at worst.
 That alone opens you to a variety of challenges to hurdle through as your junior learns more from you.
-Here are some ways to make the lessons easier on you and your new driver.
+Here are some ways to make the lessons easier for you and your new driver.

 Readiness.
 Know that just because your teenage child hits 16 does not automatically mean that he/she should learn how to drive already.
 After all, commuting through driving is a conscious choice your teenager should also make.
 So, before you conduct driving lessons on your kid, make sure to ask them first if they are ready and willing.

 Planning.
-First-timers need to have a clear idea on where driving lessons will be conducted.
+First-timers need to have a clear idea of where driving lessons will be conducted.
 Whether you find it best to teach your kid to traverse jam-packed downtown avenues, make your quiet suburban village as their testing ground, or taking them to the completely empty parking lot with no chance of them hitting a single thing, planning makes things easier both for you and your kid.
-For that, it pays that the both of you are clear on where driving lessons will be conducted and what specific lessons will be taught on a given session.
-If you’ve ever taken driver’s education you may want to use the same approach that they do; start in an empty parking lot and slowly move your way up to different, more traffic ridden areas as you and your teen get more comfortable.
+For that, it says that the both of you are clear on where driving lessons will be conducted and what specific lessons will be taught in a given session.
+If you’ve ever taken driver’s education you may want to use the same approach that they do; start in an empty parking lot and slowly move your way up to different, more traffic rode areas as you and your teen get more comfortable.

 Instruction Giving your kid driving lessons technically makes you the driving instructor.
 For that, make sure that you maintain a calm and composed disposition while you conduct your teaching duties.
 How you act and speak and how you criticize or complement certainly contributes to how your teenage driver will learn.
 That handle above your window will come in handy!